 Sights on the Royal Mile near the Cathedral

-At the back of the church is the Mercat Cross, a pillar topped with a unicorn, that marked the spot of the local market.
+At the back of the church is the Mercat Cross, a pillar topped with a unicorn, that marks the location of the original local market.
 The unicorn – a symbol which you will see throughout Edinburgh – is Scotland’s national animal.
-Across the street is Advocates Close.
-Step inside to see the Scott Monument perfectly framed in the archway.

 Lunch on Cockburn Street